 The MiSTer is an open-source project that emulate consoles, computer and arcade boards via FPGA.
 At the moment, it’s still a device that requires “tinkering” to configure, but it’s no more difficult than setting up a Raspberry Pi.

 For a summary of how the project works and how to get started, please check out the page below.
-Also, I recommend following Smokemonster to be kept in the loop of everything MiSTer-related.
-Check out his Patreon and the above playlist of his introductory videos to some of the most popular cores on the platform: https://www.patreon.com/smokemonster
+Also, I recommend the above playlist of Smokemonster’s introductory videos to some of the most popular cores on the platform!

 The DE-10 is the only required component to get started, but we also suggest a USB hub and RAM module: